sindney/fury3d/README.md

 * Apple LLVM version 7.0.2 (clang-700.1.81)

-Because fbxsdk only offers MSVC builds on windows, so you must use MSVC to build the library.
+Because fbxsdk only offers MSVC builds on windows (FBXSDK is optional, you can load scene using engine's custom scene format), so you must use MSVC to build the library.

 Should work with any graphic card that supports opengl 3.3 +